jzellar/public/README.md

 Repo for publicly accessible content.
-Stuff and things!